Nazek-Altayeb/Quiz/README.md

 # System design

 The database for this project is relational.
-Currently it consists of two tables (Quiz, Questions).
+Currently it consists of these tables.

 ```mermaid
 erDiagram